 For example, if you set the reroute ID to 3100/group call, then if you call TG9 on your radio, your call will be sent to TG3100, and if someone talks on TG3100, the call will be sent to TG9 on your radio, so it will receive it even if you don't have TG3100 in your RX group list.

 Another example: if you set the reroute ID to 9990/private call, then if you call TG9, your call will go to the parrot service 9990, and the parrot reply will come back to you to TG9.

 Rerouting is dynamic, so if you start a short voice call to a new reflector/talkgroup, the reroute ID will be automatically set to the new reflector/talkgroup with the appropriate call type.

 You can optionally use SSIDs to connect multiple hotspots to the BrandMeister network.
 For example, if your DMR ID is 2161005, and you have 2 hotspots, use SSID 01 and 02 for them.
 Append the number to your DMR ID in the Homebrew connector settings DMR ID field like this: 216100501 and 216100502 on the other hotspot.
 BrandMeister will automatically link you as 2161005 with SSID 01 and 02.
 This way you don't need multiple DMR IDs for multiple hotspots.

 Changing modules on XLX servers

-To unlink the currently linked module, call DMR ID 4000.
+To unlink the currently linked module, call DMR ID 4000 (either using the Quick Call on the web interface, or using a transceiver).
 To connect to module A, call DMR ID 4001, for module B call DMR ID 4002 and so on.